ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-# Glue record example
+# Types of Glue

+   This section describes different types of glue that may be found in DNS referral responses.
+Note that the type of glue depends on the QNAME.
+A particular record can be in-domain glue for one response and sibling glue for another.

+## In-Domain Glue {#indomainglue}

    The following is a simple example of glue records present in the delegating zone "test" for the child zone "foo.test".
 The nameservers for foo.test (ns1.foo.test and ns2.foo.test) are both below the delegation point.
 They are configured as glue records in the "test" zone:

 ~~~
    foo.test.
 86400   IN NS      ns1.foo.test.
    foo.test.
 86400   IN NS      ns2.foo.test.
    ns1.foo.test.
 86400   IN A       192.0.1.1
    ns2.foo.test.
 86400   IN A       192.0.1.2
 ~~~

-Referral responses from "test" for "foo.test" must include the glue records in the additional section (and set TC=1 if they do not fit):
+   A referral response from "test" for "foo.test" with in-domain glue looks like this:

 ~~~
    ;; QUESTION SECTION: